 Richard Learoyd’s color images are made with one of the most antiquarian of photographic processes: the camera obscura.
 Literally translated from Latin as “dark room” Learoyd has created a room-sized camera in which the photographic paper is exposed.
 The subject—often a person, sometimes a still life—is in the adjacent room, separated by a lens.
 Light falling on the subject is directly focused onto the photographic paper without an interposing film negative.
 The result is an entirely grainless image.
 The overall sense of these larger-than-life images redefines the photographic illusion.
 Learoyd’s subjects, composed simply and directly, are described with the thinnest plane of focus, re-creating and exaggerating the way that the human eye perceives and not without a small acknowledgement to Dutch Master painting.

 Learoyd’s black-and-white gelatin silver contact prints are made using the negative/positive process invented roughly 170 years ago by Englishman W. H. Fox Talbot.
 Working with a large and portable camera obscura of his own construction, Learoyd has journeyed outside of his London studio, into the art-historically rich English countryside, producing images that have long been latent in his imagination.
 These photographs, up to 80 inches wide, are among the largest contact prints ever made.

-His work is included in the collections of the Tate, the Victoria & Albert Museum, the Metropolitan Museum of Art, the San Francisco Museum of Modern Art, the National Gallery of Canada and the Yale University Art Gallery.
+His work is included in the collections of The Getty, Tate, Victoria & Albert Museum, The Metropolitan Museum of Art, San Francisco Museum of Modern Art, National Gallery of Canada and Yale University Art Gallery.